spectrocloud/librarium/content/docs/08-user-management/4-saml-sso.md

 # How to Set Up SAML 2.0-based SSO within Palette

-With Palette, you can use SAML 2.0 single sign-on (SSO) to enable the secure exchange of user authentication via an IdP and Spectro Cloud Palette.
+With Spectro Cloud Palette, you can use SAML 2.0 protocols for single sign-on (SSO) authentication using your IdP.

 <br />